michael105/malloc/README.md

 Due to another memory layout with glibc, I stripped 32bit support.
 So this is a 64bit version, with an overhead of 8Bytes per allocation.
-However, in turn, while working with minilib (and an address layout below 2GB), now some bugs seem to be somethere.
+However, in turn, while this implemenatation works with minilib (and an address layout below 2GB), now some bugs seem to be somethere.

-With fuzzy testing, I yet do get random segfaults.
+With fuzzy testing, I do get random segfaults.

 Currently I'm about to blame glibc ..
 Would it be possible, I do have gaps within the movement of the brk?